Netherlands National Football Team History

 Netherlands soccer betting on the national team is also quite popular.
 The Oranje have been one of the most successful European teams, but they’re yet to win a World Cup.
 They’ve come incredibly close on three occasions.
 They were finalists in 1974, 1978, and 2010.
 They also finished in third in 2014 but missed out on the World Cup in 2018.

-Heading into Qatar 2022, the Netherlands are one of the most in-form teams.
-They’re unbeaten in their last 14 internationals and just advanced to the Nations League semifinals.
-The Oranje have defeated Belgium twice in the last year and finished with the most points in Nations League A. Memphis Depay is also only eight goals away from tying Robin van Persie’s record of 50 goals for the Netherlands.
+Heading into Qatar 2022, the Netherlands were one of the most in-form teams.
+They had been unbeaten in their last 14 internationals and had just advanced to the Nations League semifinals.
+The Oranje had defeated Belgium twice in the last year and finished with the most points in Nations League A. Memphis Depay was also only eight goals away from tying Robin van Persie’s record of 50 goals for the Netherlands.

 Following the World Cup, Euro 2024 qualifiers will be another good opportunity to bet on the national team.
 The Netherlands are in a group with France, Republic of Ireland, Gibraltar and Greece.
 Due to their first place finish in their Nations League group, they’ve assured making, at least, the playoff stage.